AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part1.md

     **Note:** if you prefer to use `yarn`, you could alternatively use the command: `yarn add @spectrum-web-components/theme@0.39.4`.

-    Notice your new component is now included in the `package.json`. **TODO** is the installed version going to work or does it need to be manually fixed.
+    Notice your new component is now included in the `package.json`.

 1. Now, open your `src/index.js` and import the specific theme and typography classes below for the Express theme, color and scale you'll want to support in your add-on: